ZeroDragon/SiteCraft/readme.md

   │  └─ # This directory is created with your final site └─ site.yml # all your site configurations
 ```
-Normally you wont need to edit anything inside `template` and you can just import it from the gallery (comming soon).
+Normally you wont need to edit anything inside `template` and you can just import it from the [gallery](https://zerodragon.github.io/SiteCraft-Gallery).

 For a regular site, you just need to update the styles.styl with your needs about site colors and fine adjustments.
 Also all stylus imports are going to be look for inside `partials` as root inside stylus.